KaranP666/Habitat-/README.md

 # Habitat-

-Habitat is a Property selling and buying app which is made using android studio
+Habitat is a Property selling and buying app which is made using android studio and database used for this project is firebase

 # App ScreenShots